 The Love work group will be learning about what love really means to infants, children and young people in care and how to make sure their daily lives are filled with it!

-Rosie is originally from Manchester in England but has lived in Glasgow since 2014.
+Rosie is originally from England but has lived in Glasgow since 2014.

 She is a care experienced individual who spent the first part of her childhood in kinship care with her grandparents and the second part in numerous foster homes.